 It is important to remember that not all of these signs or symptoms are painful, but the absence of pain does not mean that there is not a problem.
 Do not ignore suspicious lumps or sores.

 If you experience any of the above signs or symptoms, contact Greater Michigan Oral Surgeons & Dental Implant Center in Flint, MI, and Saginaw, MI, immediately.
 Drs.
-Lesneski, Frey, Kittle, and McKinley will evaluate the condition of your mouth and develop a treatment plan to address your specific needs.
+Lesneski, Frey, and Kittle will evaluate the condition of your mouth and develop a treatment plan to address your specific needs.